We Hate It When Our Friends Become Successful

-"We Hate It When Our Friends Become Successful" is a song by English singer-songwriter Morrissey from his third studio album, Your Arsenal (1992).
-It was released as the lead single from the album on 27 April 1992, by His Master's Voice (HMV).
+"We Hate It When Our Friends Become Successful" is a song by the English singer-songwriter Morrissey from his third studio album, Your Arsenal (1992).
+It was released as the lead single from the album on 27 April 1992 by His Master's Voice.
 It was the first Morrissey single to be co-written with guitarist Alain Whyte and produced by glam rock guitarist Mick Ronson, known for his work with David Bowie as one of the Spiders from Mars.
 The song peaked at No. 17 on the UK Singles Chart and No. 9 in Ireland.

 Background and content

 Morrissey said that the lyrics were about the music scene in Manchester, with bands contesting for success.
 James lead singer Tim Booth has claimed the song is about the success James had as a fellow Manchester band, once performing it at a festival in place of Morrissey.
 Morrissey, however, states that the song is not about James.
 On hating when his friends became successful, Morrissey said: "When my old friend Simon Topping (the frontman of Manchester band A Certain Ratio) appeared on the cover of the NME, I died a thousand deaths of sorrow and lay down in the woods to die."